pulibrary/command_line_curriculum/login.md

   3. What is a manual?
 How to access the manual?
   4. What is 'root' and how can I tell that I am logged in as 'root' right now?
   5. What is your IP address? (hint: `man ip`)
+  6. Why do we not just run everything as `root`